EyalVultz/Fianl-Project-Data-Analyst-Program-Hebrew-University-of-Jerusalem-Class-4-Group-2/README.md

 This stage includes the data file 'listings.csv' reading into listings, a Panda's DataFrame.

 ### Stage 3: Data cleaning
-listings was filtered in this stage from duplicated records (rows) by the drop_duplicates() method and from irrelevant fileds (columns) by the drop () method to a new DataFrame, listings_clean.
-This Dataframe was cleaned then from rows containing Missing Values by the dropna() method to a new DataFrame, listings_clean_missing_values.
-It should be indicted that
+listings was filtered in this stage from duplicated records (rows) by the drop_duplicates() method and from irrelevant fileds (columns) by the drop() method to a new DataFrame, listings_clean.
+It should be indicated that with the 'bedrooms' and 'beds' fileds the dropna() method resulted in loosing of ~44% of the records, while filtering thoese fileds out resulted in loosing just loosing ~27% with the of the records by the last method.
+This was due to 'neighbourhood' field keeping, which was found essential for assuring that the properties are located indeed in Washington and as described in the next paragraph.
+The listings_clean Dataframe was cleaned then from rows containing Missing Values by the dropna() method to a new DataFrame, listings_clean_missing_values.

 ### Stage 4: Filtering out properties (rows) not located in Washington
 In this stage listings_clean_missing_values was cleaned from properties (rows) which are not located in Washington, based on the 'neighbourhood' field (column),